 I realize that all this flies in the face of the accepted chronology, depending as it does on Ptolemy's Canon.
 However, each person must answer one simple question.
 "Do I accept the chronological record of the Inspired Scriptures or will I rely upon the record and guesswork of a heathen astronomoner?
 You will have to answer that one for yourself.
 I have made my choice.

 Disclaimer: Although I don't agree with every conclusion that Anstey makes, the work of his chronology is excellent work.
 On this page, I have barely scratched the surface of all the evidence he gives for the error of Ptolemy's Canon.
 This is why you must investigate the matter for yourself.
-I have provided a download link below, so that you can.
 You can order a hard copy of Anstey's The Romance of Bible Chronology through Amazon.